brimdata/zed/docs/tutorials/join.md

 [spread operator](../language/overview.md#7112-record-expressions).
 Additional
-processing may be necessary to handle conflicting field names, such as in the example just shown where the `name` field is used differently in the left and right data sources.
-We can account for this by augmenting our Zed into a new script `upleveled-opposite.zed`.
+processing may be necessary to handle conflicting field names, such as in the example just shown where the `name` field is used differently in the left and right inputs.
+We'll demonstrate this by augmenting `embed-opposite.zed` to produce `merge-opposite.zed`.

 ```mdtest-input upleveled-opposite.zed
 file fruit.ndjson | sort flavor